anvichip/AI-code-detection-ML/experiment/report.md

 | python, java, cpp, javascript    | java             | 0.64     | 0.50       |
 | python, java, javascript         | java             | 0.64     | 0.50       |

-**Note: PHP and Go were excluded from the experiment due to lack of sufficient data.
+**Note**: PHP and Go were excluded from the experiment due to lack of sufficient data.

 **Analysis:**
 - The F1 score and accuracy both dropped when java was trained on a combination of languages.